medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

 ## Introduction

-Assuming initial Watchdog [setup]({{< relref "apps/guides/hosting/monitoring/setup.md" >}}) is done, you have made it [production ready]({{< relref "apps/guides/hosting/monitoring/production.md" >}}) and finally added [container monitoring]({{< relref "apps/guides/hosting/monitoring/integration.md" >}}),  there may be additional Postgres metrics you want to ingest to alert on.
-Or, you may want to create an entirely new dashboard in Grafana with no alerts for viewing health metrics like CHW visits per county or household registration rates.
+After [setting up]({{< relref "apps/guides/hosting/monitoring/setup.md" >}}) your Watchdog instance and [making it production ready]({{< relref "apps/guides/hosting/monitoring/production.md" >}}), you can include additional custom metrics from your deployment.
+These metrics should be ingested by Prometheus and then can be used to create new Grafana dashboards and alerts.
+Example use cases include monitoring and alerting on health metrics like CHW visits per county or household registration rates, etc.

-This guide will walk you through adding one a Postgres query as a datasoruce to Watchdog.
-It references CHT Core (`cht.example.com`),  CHT Watchdog (`watchdog.example.com`) and a Postgres server (`db.example.com`).
+This guide will walk you through adding a custom metric from Postgres _data_.
+The following naming convention is used throughout to reference the relevant server instances: CHT Core (`cht.example.com`),  CHT Watchdog (`watchdog.example.com`) and a Postgres server (`db.example.com`).

-It should be noted that this workflow can be added regardless if you've made it production ready or added container monitoring.
-However, for completeness, this guide assumes you have done both.
-As well, while this page shows how to add one query, you could add multiple if you need to.

 ### Base Flow